Paul Sorvino: Career

 Sorvino received critical praise for his performance as Phil Romano in Jason Miller's 1972 Broadway play That Championship Season, a role he reprised in the 1982 film version.
 He acted in another George Segal-starring film with a prominent supporting role in the Academy Award-winning romantic comedy A Touch of Class (1973).
 In It Couldn't Happen to a Nicer Guy (1974), he played Harry Walters, a real estate salesman randomly picked up by a beautiful woman (JoAnna Cameron) and raped at gunpoint as a prank.
 He appeared in the 1976 Elliott Gould/Diane Keaton vehicle I Will, I Will... for Now.
 He starred in the weekly series We'll Get By (1975, as George Platt), Bert D'Angelo/Superstar (1976, in the title role), and The Oldest Rookie (1987, as Detective Ike Porter).
 He also directed Wheelbarrow Closers, a 1976 Broadway play by Louis La Russo II, which starred Danny Aiello.

 In 1981, Sorvino played the role of Italian-American communist Louis C. Fraina in Warren Beatty's film Reds.
 He appeared in Larry Cohen's 1985 horror film The Stuff as a reclusive militia leader, alongside future Law & Order co-star Michael Moriarty.
-Sorvino also helped found the American Stage Company, a group that launched several successful Off-Broadway shows, in 1986.
+Sorvino also helped found the American Stage Company, a group that launched several successful Off-Broadway shows in 1986.

 In 1991, Sorvino took on the role of Sergeant Phil Cerreta (replacing actor George Dzundza in a new role) on the popular series Law & Order.
-Sorvino initially was excited about the role but left after 29 episodes, citing the exhausting schedule demanded by the filming of the show, a need to broaden his horizons, and the desire to preserve his vocal cords for singing opera.
+Sorvino was initially excited about the role but left after 29 episodes, citing the exhausting filming schedule, a need to broaden his horizons, and the desire to preserve his vocal cords for singing opera.
 Sorvino's exit from the series came in an episode in which Sgt.
 Cerreta is shot in the line of duty and transferred to an administrative position in another precinct.
 He was replaced by Jerry Orbach.

 In 1993, Sorvino substituted for Raymond Burr in a Perry Mason TV movie, The Case of the Wicked Wives.
 He had earlier appeared as Bruce Willis' father in the weekly series Moonlighting and the "Lamont" counterpart in the never-aired original pilot for Sanford and Son.
 Some of his most notable film roles were caporegime Paul Cicero in Martin Scorsese's Goodfellas (1990) and Henry Kissinger in Oliver Stone's Nixon (1995).
 In addition to Goodfellas, Sorvino also played mob bosses Eddie Valentine in The Rocketeer and Tony Morolto in The Firm.

 Sorvino founded the Paul Sorvino Asthma Foundation; he intended to build asthma centers for children and adults across the United States.
 In 1998, he narrated the series The Big House for The History Channel.
 In 1999, he directed and again starred in (albeit playing a different role) a TV version of That Championship Season.